Faraaz22/Sentiment-Analysis/README.md

 ## Overview

-The project consists of two main components:
+The project consists of three main components:
 1. **Frontend**: A simple web interface to input a tweet and display its sentiment.
 2. **Backend**: A machine learning model trained on tweet data to predict sentiment (positive or negative).
-3. **Dataset used**: Sentiment140 dataset with 1.6 million tweets https://www.kaggle.com/datasets/kazanova/sentiment140
+3. **Dataset**: Sentiment140 dataset with 1.6 million tweets https://www.kaggle.com/datasets/kazanova/sentiment140

 ## Table of Contents
 - [Technologies Used](#technologies-used)